gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 using function_result_t = typename function_traits<F>::result; /// #3
 ```

 So what is happening here?
 Here instead of using template argument deduction for our pattern matching, we used partial specialization.
 At the line marked `#1`, we are defining the base case, where the type sent to us is not a function.
 We expose nothing in this case.
-That way we stay sfinae friendly.
+That way we stay SFINAE friendly.

 Then, at the line marked `#2` we expose an alias equal to the return type of the function type sent as template parameter.